Special Events Policy Information

 • If the event is requesting to be permitted to sell or serve liquor, a minimum of $2 million Liquor Liability must be provided.

-• If using private insurance, the "Town of Oro Valley" must be listed as additionally insured on the Certificate of Insurance and Endorsement documents.
+• If using private insurance, the "Town of Oro Valley" must be listed as additionally insured on the Certificate of Insurance (COI) and Endorsement documents.
 Contact your policy provider for related questions.